MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Random Tune

-In this exercise, you will learn how to use the piezo speaker to generator noise using the Tone function.
+Learn how to use the piezo speaker to generator noise using the Tone function.

 Syntax: